Rocco000/Rocco000/README.md

 ## 👋​ About me:
-Hi, I'm Rocco a graduate student in Università degli Studi di Salerno (UNISA).
-At the moment, I'm doing a Master's degree in Software Engineering and IT management at UNISA.
-I have loved computer science since high school because I believe we can realize our ideas with it.
-Moreover, I'm very fascinated by AI, especially deep learning and how we can use it to help humans in various tasks.
-Therefore, my goal is to grow my knowledge in this field and I'm always ready to learn new concepts and to broaden my cultural background.
+Hi, I'm Rocco Iuliano, a Master's graduate student at the University of Salerno with a specialization in Software Engineering and IT Management.
+My passion for computer science began in high school.
+I firmly believe that well-engineered software is the foundation of innovation, enabling us to build scalable, efficient, and impactful solutions.
+Moreover, I'm very fascinated by AI and its ability to revolutionize industries, solve complex tasks, and enhance human capabilities.
+My goal is to improve my knowledge in AI and explore its applications across various fields.
+I'm always ready to learn new concepts and broaden my cultural background.

 ## 🧰 Languages and Tools: